Babiana tubaeformis

-Babiana tubaeformis is a perennial flowering plant and geophyte belonging to the genus Babiana and is part of the fynbos.
+Babiana tubaeformis is a species of geophytic, perennial flowering plant in the family Iridaceae.
+It is part of the fynbos ecoregion.
 The species is endemic to the Western Cape and occurs on the Piketberg.
 It has a range of 16 km^{2} and there are two subpopulations.
 The plant has lost some of its habitat to crop cultivation and is further threatened by excessive fires, invasive plants and overgrazing.